 How to write a yacht crew CV

-Ask any employing captain or yacht management company and they will tell you that finding reliable yacht crew is often one of their most challenging and time consuming tasks.
+Ask any employing captain or yacht management company and they'll tell you that finding reliable yacht crew is often one of their most challenging and time consuming tasks!

-The yachting industry sees one of the highest turnover rates of staff than any other industry, meaning that there can be lots of competition for all yacht crew jobs, from both new and existing crew, so it’s important to ensure your CV stands out from the pile on the captain’s desk.
+The yachting industry sees one of the highest turnover rates of staff than any other industry, yet there are still less jobs than there are applicants, meaning there's often strong competition for all yacht jobs – from both new and existing crew.
+As such, it’s important to ensure your CV stands out from the pile on the captain’s desk.

 What to include on a crew CV

-Include a photograph: In the maritime industry, those CVs without a professional photograph tend to find themselves in the bin first.
-Remember, appearance is extremely important; make sure you look well groomed and cover or remove any tattoos or piercings.
-The photo should be taken within the last year – you may not realise it, but you have changed a lot in the last three years.
+In the maritime industry, those CVs without a professional photograph tend to find themselves in the bin first.
+Remember, a smart appearance is extremely important on board; make sure you look well groomed, cover any tattoos and remove any piercings.
+You may not realise it, but you have changed a lot in the last three years.
+The photo should therefore be refresh every year.

-Include your past ten year’s experience: If you’ve been doing day work, make sure you add each position to your CV as you go.
+If you’ve been doing day work, make sure you add each position to your CV as you go before you forget!
 Include the yacht name and what your duties were, and wherever possible, ask the captain for a reference.
 If you don’t do this as you go, you are at risk of forgetting your posts and a captain may wonder about gaps in your experience.

-Laurence said, “Don’t disregard job experiences, skills, or education credentials that are not fully relevant to your new career.
+Laurence recommends listing up to 10 years' of past work experience, if you have it.
+She said, “Don’t disregard job experiences, skills, or education credentials whether relevant or seemingly irrelevant to your new career.
 Employers will want to build a global picture of who you are and will perhaps want to see how versatile you are.
 Big gaps in CVs should also be explained.
 Define what your unique selling point is and mention it in your introduction.”

-Add references: It is useful to include a few professional references at the end of your CV if possible - and also ask employers to endorse you on LinkedIn where possible - there is room for much more information here.
+It's always useful to include a few professional references at the end of your CV if possible, and ask employers to endorse you on LinkedIn - there's room for much more information here.

 - Your full name